IrTaki/Project-Euler-Challenges/README.md

 # Project-Euler-Challenges
-My answers to the challenges presented on the Project Euler website. https://projecteuler.net/archives
+My answers to the challenges presented on the Project Euler website completed in Python. https://projecteuler.net/archives